softleader/git-package-manager/README.md

 # softleader-container-manager

-slmpm is the package manager for SoftLeader microservices
+slcm is the container manager for SoftLeader microservices

 ## Features